 The events this week have been few but potentially momentous.
 It’s always difficult to report on meetings in which important ideas were discussed, but no specific actions taken, so we’ll just get right to the news items in brief:

-• The CESJ core group attended an event sponsored by the National Council of Churches of Christ on Wednesday.
+• The CESJ core group and Justice University team attended an event sponsored by the National Council of Churches of Christ on Wednesday.
 A number of potentially valuable contacts were made, with CESJ’s strength being the ability to show how to achieve economic justice for all without redistribution or redefining ownership.
 This was a completely new idea to many of the participants, a significant number of which seemed to consider seriously the possibility of achieving justice without undue interference from the State or changing what it means to own something.

 • While at Notre Dame, we met briefly with Mr. John Dondanville, with whom the CESJ core group had worked to try and present a new vision for the future of Detroit, Michigan, a few years ago.
 We also met with some people from Cleveland who sounded interested in trying to do something in East Cleveland.